pymupdf/PyMuPDF/docs/page.rst

-:meth:`Page.annot_names`           PDF only: a list of annotation (and widget) names :meth:`Page.annot_xrefs`           PDF only: a list of annotation (and widget) xrefs :meth:`Page.annots`                return a generator over the annots on the page :meth:`Page.apply_redactions`      PDF olny: process the redactions of the page :meth:`Page.bound`                 rectangle of the page :meth:`Page.delete_annot`          PDF only: delete an annotation :meth:`Page.delete_image`          PDF only: delete an image
+:meth:`Page.annot_names`           PDF only: a list of annotation (and widget) names :meth:`Page.annot_xrefs`           PDF only: a list of annotation (and widget) xrefs :meth:`Page.annots`                return a generator over the annots on the page :meth:`Page.apply_redactions`      PDF only: process the redactions of the page :meth:`Page.bound`                 rectangle of the page :meth:`Page.delete_annot`          PDF only: delete an annotation :meth:`Page.delete_image`          PDF only: delete an image